 6.4A.2.1.3 Carrier leakage

 Carrier leakage is an additive sinusoid waveform that is confined within the aggrecated transmission bandwidth configuration.
-For intra-band contiguous CA, the carrier leakage requirement is defined with applicable frequencies dependent on parameter txDirectCurrentLocation-r16 in UplinkTxDirectCurrentTwoCarrierList IE indicated in active uplink carrier(s).
-For band combinations with supporting additional DC location reporting for intra-band CA, the applicable LO leakage frequency depend on the txDirectCurrentLocation-r16 indicated in the additional reporting IE, and are those that are enclosed either in the RB containing the carrier leakage frequency, or in the two RBs immediately adjacent to the carrier leakage frequency but excluding any allocated RB.
-Otherwise, the applicable frequencies for this limit depend on the parameter UplinkTxDirectCurrentTwoCarrierList in UplinkTxDirectCurrentTwoCarrierList.
-For only one uplink carrier is activated, the applicable LO leakage frequency follow definition in clause 6.4.2.The measurement interval is one slot in the time domain.
+For intra-band contiguous CA, if UE indicates uplinkTxDC-TwoCarrierReport-r16, the carrier leakage requirement is defined with applicable frequencies dependent on parameter txDirectCurrentLocation-r16 in UplinkTxDirectCurrentTwoCarrierList-r16 IE indicated in active uplink carrier(s).

 The relative carrier leakage power is a power ratio of the additive sinusoid waveform and the modulated waveform.
 The relative carrier leakage power shall not exceed the values specified in Table 6.4A.2.4.3-1.
+Carrier leakage frequencies are those that are enclosed either in the RB containing the carrier leakage frequency, or in the two RBs immediately adjacent to the carrier leakage frequency but excluding any allocated RB.